-- Component 1 Devising Drama (practical) (40%) Devised performance supported by a portfolio - Component 2 Performance from Text (practical) (20%) Performance of two extracts from one play assessed by Edexcel - Component 3 Theatre Makers in Practice (40%) 1 hour 45 minute exploration and study of one complete performance text. and live theatre evaluation.
+- Component 1 Theatre Makers in Practice (40%) 1 hour 45-minute written exploration and study of one complete performance text. and a live theatre evaluation - Component 2 Devising Drama (practical) (40%) Devised performance supported by a devising log.
+Internally assessed and moderated by AQA. - Component 3 Performance from Text (practical) (20%) Performance of two extracts from one play assessed by AQA Examiner

-Classes as per option choice (mixed-ability)
+Classes as per option choice (mixed ability)